RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Experiments

-\textbf{Results:} \Cref{table:interactive_forecasting} presents motion forecasting metrics (cf. \Cref{subsubsection:forecasting_metrics}) for interactive forecasting on the Waymo Open Motion dataset.
-The QCNeXt model \citep{zhou2023qcnext} performs strongly on the distance-based minADE and minFDE metrics.
-Averaged over all agent types, our RetroMotion model outperforms all other methods on the main metric mAP, indicating that our model predicts higher confidence scores for trajectories close to the ground truth.
+\Cref{table:interactive_forecasting} presents motion forecasting metrics for interactive forecasting on the Waymo Open Motion dataset.
+The QCNeXt model \cite{zhou2023qcnext} performs strongly on the exclusively distance-based metrics like minFDE, indicating that our model predicts higher confidence scores for trajectories close to the ground truth.
+Averaged over all agent types, MTR++, QCNeXt, BeTopNet, and our RetroMotion model are within one mAP point.
+Our SMoE configurations reach the highest mAP scores, with slightly worse minFDE scores compared to our base model.

-Furthermore, we follow \citet{ngiam2022scene} and evaluate the marginal predictions of our marginal decoder as joint predictions on the validation split (cf.\ marginal as joint configuration in \Cref{table:interactive_forecasting}).
+Furthermore, we follow \citet{ngiam2022scene} and evaluate the marginal predictions of our marginal decoder as joint predictions on the validation split (see the marginal as joint configuration in \Cref{table:interactive_forecasting}).
 All forecasting metrics are significantly worse than for the joint predictions.
-This highlights the ability of our model to perform joint modeling by re-encoding and adapting the marginal predictions to the predictions of surrounding agents. \Cref{figure:qualitative} shows qualitative results of our method on the validation split.
-We show joint and combined (marginal and joint, see bottom right) forecasts to highlight that our method is suitable for more complex scenarios with many agents.
+This highlights the ability of our model to perform joint modeling by re-encoding and adapting the marginal predictions to the predictions of surrounding agents. \Cref{figure:qualitative} shows qualitative results of our method.
+We show joint and marginal forecasts to highlight that our method is suitable for more complex scenarios with many agents.

-Since the top4-methods over all agent types in \Cref{table:interactive_forecasting} are within one mAP, we further compare them in \Cref{table:in_depth_comparison}.
-Fully data-driven methods with learned anchor\footnote{We refer to the initial vector representation of queries used to decode trajectories as anchors.} initialization (QCNeXt and RetroMotion) tend to perform better on more common agent types, while using larger models and more anchors with fixed initialization seems to improve the results for cyclists.
-The comparably worse results for cyclists indicate that our method would significantly improve with more training samples, as in the $1000\times$ larger internal dataset mentioned in \citep{luo2023jfp}.
-On average, our method outperforms related methods that require more active parameters.

-Our RetroMotion (SMoE hybrid) configuration in \Cref{table:interactive_forecasting} is motivated by the fact that models with more anchors and static anchor initialization perform better for cyclists.
-Specifically, we build a SMoE model that uses RetroMotion-based experts for vehicles and pedestrians, along with a reproduced BeTopNet model for cyclists.